Physician Assistant Studies Curriculum

 ** The program has an approved scheduled curriculum change for the 2024-2025 academic year.
 Please see the following link below for updates to the didactic year curriculum.
 This includes decreasing credit hours for PAS 670 Clinical Seminar I and increasing credit hours for PAS 671 Clinical Seminar II.
 Didactic Curriculum Updates AY25

 The PA Program has established relationships with preceptors and sites for all core clerkships and many clinical electives.
 Students are not required to provide or solicit clinical sites or preceptors for any of their clinical clerkships during the program.

 Pre-Clinical Course Descriptions

 This course is designed to develop an understanding of normal clinical anatomy through an integrated anatomical approach to the study of human body structure.
-Students will develop their psychomotor skills with full-anatomy cadaver dissections performed in small groups.
-These labs are complemented with lectures covering the systematic and developmental anatomy of the human body with faculty utilizing medical case studies to teach anatomy within a clinical context.
+Lectures will cover the systematic and developmental anatomy of the human body with faculty utilizing medical case studies to teach anatomy within a clinical context.
 Throughout this course, instructional emphasis is placed on structure/function relationships and the clinical application of such knowledge.
 Students will have the opportunity to participate in independent and group study activities with the goal of enhancing life-long learning.